hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_digital_painting_of_a_deep_sea_creature_with_tenta_2c02231c-824c-4a75-a6eb-42bdd42069e3-0_0.content.md

 ## Get Involved

 We welcome contributions from anyone interested in sharing their knowledge or experiences related to the deep sea.
-If you have a story to tell, an idea for an article, or a resource to share, please contact us at [email protected]
+If you have a story to tell, an idea for an article, or a resource to share, please contact us at me@pavolhejny.com

 ## Conclusion